Seven Dwarfs: Shrek

 The Seven Dwarfs appear in the Shrek series.

 In Shrek, the Seven Dwarfs appear in the first film carrying Snow White's coffin.
-When Shrek objects to them putting Snow White's coffin on the table, one of the Seven Dwarfs quotes "Where else are we supposed to put her?
-The bed's already taken!"
+When Shrek objects to them putting Snow White's coffin on the table, one of the Seven Dwarfs quotes "Where are we supposed to put her?
+The bed's taken!"
 Shrek then finds the Big Bad Wolf in his bed.

 They are seen again at the start of Shrek 2, giving Shrek a ring engraved with "I love you" in flaming letters for Fiona (in an allusion to the One Ring from The Lord of the Rings).

 In Shrek the Third, one of them is given to Fiona as a wedding present (as a babysitter) from Snow White who says she has six more at home.

-The Seven Dwarfs are seen at the end of Scared Shrekless when Shrek and Fiona celebrate by egging them.
+The Seven Dwarfs are seen at the end of Scared Shrekless when Shrek and Fiona celebrate the night of scares by egging them.

-In Shrek The Musical, one of the dwarfs, based on Grumpy, is written as Farquaad's father who says he abandoned him in the woods as a child after his wife (from The Princess and the Pea) falls out of 25 mattresses.
+In Shrek The Musical, one of the dwarfs, based on Disney's Grumpy, is written as Farquaad's father who says he abandoned him in the woods as a child after his wife (from The Princess and the Pea) falls out of 25 mattresses.
 However, when the fairy tale freaks brought Grumpy to Farquaad's wedding, he reveals that he kicked Farquaad out because he was twenty-eight years old and living in his basement.

 Mirror Mirror

-In Mirror Mirror, the Seven Dwarfs work as highwaymen and rob from anyone that comes down their way by wearing boots with retractable stilts that make them look taller.
+In the 2012 film Mirror Mirror, the Seven Dwarfs work as highwaymen and rob from anyone that comes down their way by wearing boots with retractable stilts that make them look taller.
 The Seven Dwarfs consist of: